cactoes/virtual_reflections_os/README.md

 # virtual reflections e0
-A 64-bit custom made operating system, using grub as bootloader
+A 64-bit custom-made operating system, using GRUB as bootloader, Which can play Minesweeper in usermode!

 ## VirtualReflectionsOS Toolkit
 This is a simple helper powershell script for managing the build environment.